 You stand before the goddess of water, who brought all the rain in Egypt.
 Hoping that she’s not telepathic as well, you think how bizarre she looks with the head of a lioness and the body of a woman.
 I’m not washing that thing, you think.

 Luckily, her own priests are present and have already done the deed.
 All you have to do is smear some oil on that lion frown and get out of her temple — which was also the only place where she ever dwelled, back in ancient Egypt.

-A lady ushers you away from Glaucus and his immortal fish.
-She is Mazu, the Chinese goddess of the sea.
+A lady ushers you away.
+She is Mazu, the Chinese sea goddess.
 Her kindness to people is well-known and, even today, her name is used to summon help.
 In the past, she was gifted with prophecy and warned sailors of bad weather.